-Well, after this competition, I can tell you!!
+Well, after this competition, these I can tell you!!

-magazine, in Australian CoCo Magazine - and in the disks and publications!
+It is right here in magazine, in Australian CoCo Magazine - and in the disks and tapes that will come from these publications!

 We've been inundated with excellent quality programs for the CoCo 3!